oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/03-microservice/datamesh3microservice.md

   chmod 400 ssh-key-2021-10-21.key
   ```

-- First copy the Microservice code from the console into the VM we just created, using the private key (replace the IP address with the public IP address of **your** instance, and the keyfile name with **your** keyfile name ! )
+- First copy the source code of the two Microservices from the console into the VM we just created, using the private key (replace the IP address with the public IP address of **your** instance, and the keyfile name with **your** keyfile name ! )

   ```
   scp -i ssh-key-2021-10-21.key msapi.js opc@152.70.161.144:msapi.js
+  scp -i ssh-key-2021-10-21.key consumer.rb opc@152.70.161.144:consumer.rb
   ```

 - Now ssh into your VM with the below command